Odex64/SFR/README.md

 <img src="https://i.imgur.com/CalS6n4.png"><br>
 **NOTE:** if you don't have a `SFR.exe` to select, create a dummy file and chose that as external program.<br>

-If you have installed SFD in a another directory or drive, you must modify `build.bat` as well.
+If you have installed SFD in another directory or drive, you must modify `build.bat` as well.
 You need to change `SFD` variable with your actual installation path.<br>

 One last step is to create a `SFR` folder inside your Superfighters Deluxe installation, and manually copy `Core.dll` and `Content` folder from Superfighters Redux solution to the newly created folder.
 Now in Visual Studio try to build the solution, if you don't see any errors you're good to go!<br>